Dugald C. Jackson Faculty Scholar & Assistant Professor

 She is the recipient of prestigious DARPA’s Young Faculty Award (one out of 26 nationwide) in 2016 and WARF Innovation Awards (WIA) Finalist (6 out of 400+ patents), IBM Research Division Outstanding Technical Achievement Award in 2012 for successfully achieving CEO milestone, multiple invention achievement awards and high value patent application awards from IBM from 2010-2014, IBM Ph.D.
 Fellowship Award in 2008, Meissner Fellowship in 2004 from Purdue University, etc.

-She has been serving on the technical committee for International Electron Devices Meeting (IEDM), Design Automation Conference (DAC), International Conference on Computer‑Aided Design (ICCAD) and International Symposium on Microarchitecture (MICRO) (external), etc..
+She has been serving on the technical committee for ACM/SIGDA International Symposium on Field-Programmable Gate Arrays (FPGA), International Electron Devices Meeting (IEDM), Design Automation Conference (DAC), International Conference on Computer‑Aided Design (ICCAD),The International Symposium on Low Power Electronics and Design (ISLPED), IEEE International Symposium on Circuits and Systems (ISCAS), and International Symposium on Microarchitecture (MICRO) (external), etc..
 She serves as the general chair/ technical chair/finance chair/publicity chair for a premier industry memory conference – International Memory Workshop (IMW) and co-organizes it with Intel/Micron/SK Hynix/CEA LETI to hold annual meetings with worldwide memory vendors.

 - Dugald C. Jackson Faculty Scholar of Electrical and Computer Engineering (named after the first department chair of ECE), University of Wisconsin-Madison, 2017